5.15 Standards of Student Conduct

 E. Authority

-This policy and these procedures are maintained under the authority of the vice chancellor for student affairs.
+This policy and these procedures are maintained under the authority of the executive vice chancellor for institutional and student success.

 F. Related Policies